 Each month, QSA-5 searches the internet for stories about amateur radio in the news.
 As editor of our publication, I merely present these articles and do not take a position regarding their message or content.
 The news was a bit slow during the holidays.
-Our first story regards the military using amateur radio to build up their communications skill set:
+Our first story regards Winter Field Day 2023: